photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 Old Melbourne Gaol (Jail), Russell St Melbourne VIC

-I'm not sure that anyone really knows who first came up with the thought that making a casting of an executed prisoner's head was a good idea, or indeed why they thought that.
+Someone presumably came up with the idea that making a cast of a prisoner's head was a good idea.
+Who that was, or why they thought that, I have no idea.
 Nonetheless the practice was quite common in the 1800's / early 1900's, and quite a number of them are displayed in the cells on the ground floor of the jail.

 One school of thought is that it was done as an aid to the "science" of phrenology; the idea that the shape of the skull determined the behaviour of the person.
 Or, perhaps, vice versa.